 You can easily read properties values by:

-You can use Owner importing its library.
+You can use Owner import its library.
 Please double-check the latest version.

 <dependencies>